X86 calling conventions: System V AMD64 ABI

-Struct and union parameters with sizes of two (eight in case of only SSE fields) pointers or fewer that are aligned on 64-bit boundaries are decomposed into "eightbytes" and each one is classified and passed as a separate parameter.
-Otherwise they are replaced with a pointer when used as an argument.
+Struct and union parameters with sizes of two (eight in case of only SSE fields) pointers or fewer that are aligned on 64-bit boundaries are decomposed into "eightbytes" and each one is classified and passed as a separate parameter, as long as there are enough registers available.
+Otherwise, they are passed in memory.
 Struct and union return types with sizes of two pointers or fewer are returned in RAX and RDX (or XMM0 and XMM1).
 When an oversized struct return is needed, another pointer to a caller-provided space is prepended as the first argument, shifting all other arguments to the right by one place, and the value of this pointer is returned in RAX.

 If the callee wishes to use registers RBX, RSP, RBP, and R12–R15, it must restore their original values before returning control to the caller.
 All other registers must be saved by the caller if it wishes to preserve their values.

 For leaf-node functions (functions which do not call any other function(s)), a 128-byte space is stored just beneath the stack pointer of the function.
 The space is called the red zone.
 This zone will not be overwritten by any signal or interrupt handlers.
 Compilers can thus use this zone to save local variables.
 Compilers may omit some instructions at the starting of the function (adjustment of RSP, RBP) by using this zone.
 However, other functions may overwrite this zone.
 Therefore, this zone should only be used for leaf-node functions. gcc and clang offer the -mno-red-zone flag to disable red-zone optimizations.

 If the callee is a variadic function, then the number of floating point arguments passed to the function in vector registers must be provided by the caller in the AL register.

+The stack frame is aligned to a 16-byte boundary by default.
+If a __m256 (AVX) type is passed on the stack, it needs to instead be 32-byte aligned; if a __m512 (AVX512) type is passed, it needs to instead be 64-byte aligned.

 Unlike the Microsoft calling convention, a shadow space is not provided; on function entry, the return address is adjacent to the seventh integer argument on the stack.